sts10/qr-forge/README.markdown

-# QR Encoder
+# QR Forge

 A Rust script to more safely generate a QR code from a 32-character TOTP secret key.
+Can also read QR codes from image files.

 ## The problem this tries to solve